grokify/go-ringcentral-engage/README.md

 }
 ```

-For information on how to use the apiClient objec, see:
+For information on how to use the `apiClient` object, see:

 1. [`examples`](examples) folder for usage. [`examples/simple_get`](examples/simple_get) includes a simple functions for a lot of the `GET` APIs.
 1. [engagedigital/README.md](https://github.com/grokify/go-ringcentral-engage/blob/master/engagedigital/README.md) for SDK documentation.